Knocking Back the Politics Dividing Your Community: Door by Door, Street by Street

 At Food & Solidarity, we respond differently.
 Instead of waiting for politicians or charities, we practise community organising in Newcastle the old-fashioned way: we knock doors, we listen, and we build collective power.
 Through door knocking campaigns, direct action, and organised neighbour pressure, we are showing that solidarity works.

-This isn’t abstract politics.
-It’s practical organising rooted in real local struggles: rent poverty, housing disrepair, insecure tenancies, and the cost of living crisis.
+This is not abstract politics.
+It is practical organising rooted in real local struggles: rent poverty, housing disrepair, insecure tenancies, and the cost of living crisis.
 When we organise street by street, we challenge the politics that divide working-class communities and replace them with something stronger: organised solidarity that wins.
+See our full record of campaigns and victories and our member stories.

 - Rents are spiralling.